shivvo/anvil/README.md

 ## What comes with it?

 The Ansible playbook used to provision the LED can install several build tools, version control tools, and utilities.
-Not all of them are enabled, but can be by uncommenting the corresponding task in the playbook.
+Not all of them are enabled, but can be by enabling the feature under the `feature_enabled` section of the playbook.
 By default, the Ansible playbook:

 * updates package sources and upgrades installed packages
-* sets up X11 forwarding and installs GNOME Terminal
+* sets up desktop forwarding and installs GNOME Terminal
 * installs commonly used build tools (`build-essential`, `cmake`, etc.)
-* installs commonly used version control tools (`git`, `subversion`, etc.)
+* installs commonly used version control tools (`git`, etc.)
 * installs Python 2, Python 3, and Java

 Some of the disabled tasks in the `main.yml` playbook can install:
 * Node.js 8 and NPM, with Nuclide support
 * OCaml and OPAM
+* XFCE desktop environment with GDM login manager

 ## Doodads